-- 1. Have your student take part in and receive benefits from public education programs without discrimination based on a disability. - 2.
-Receive written notice with respect to identification, evaluation, or placement of your student. - 3.
-Have your student receive a free and appropriate public education.
-This includes the right to be educated with other students without disabilities to the maximum extent appropriate. - 4.
-Have your student educated in facilities and receive services comparable to those provided students without disabilities. - 5.
-Have evaluation, educational, and placement decisions made based on a variety of information sources and by individuals who know your student, the evaluation data, and placement options. - 6.
-If eligible, have your student receive accommodations under Section 504 of the Rehabilitation Act of 1973. - 7.
-Give your student an equal opportunity to participate in appropriate nonacademic and extracurricular activities offered by the school. - 8.
-Examine all relevant records relating to decisions regarding your student's identification, evaluation, educational program, and placement. - 9.
-Obtain copies of educational records at a reasonable cost if the fee would effectively deny you access to the records.
-Section 504 Guidelines for Educators 85 - 10.
-Receive a response from the school to reasonable requests for explanations and interpretations of your student's records. - 11.
-Request amendment of your student's educational records if there is reasonable cause to believe that they are inaccurate, misleading, or otherwise in violation of the privacy rights of your student.
-If the school refuses this request, it shall notify you within a reasonable time and advise you of the right to a hearing.

-- 12. Request mediation or an impartial due process hearing related to decisions regarding your student's identification, evaluation, educational program, or placement.
-You and your student may take part in the hearing and have an attorney represent you. - 13.
-File a local grievance or complaint.
+- 1. To have the district notify you of your rights (this document); - 2.
+To have your child take part in, and receive benefits from, public education programs without discrimination based upon a disability; - 3.
+To receive written notice with respect to identification, evaluation and placement of your student; - 4.
+To have your child receive a free and appropriate public education (FAPE).
+This includes the right to be educated with other students without disabilities to the maximum extent appropriate.
+It also includes the right to reasonable accommodations, modifications, and supports necessary for the student to benefit from FAPE. - 5.
+To have your child educated in comparable facilities and to receive comparable services to those provided for students without disabilities; - 6.
+To have evaluation, program, and placement decisions made based upon a variety of information sources, and by individuals familiar with the student, the meaning of the evaluation data, and the placement options; - 7.
+If eligible, to have your child receive accommodations under Section 504. - 8.
+To have your child re-evaluated periodically, to the extent necessary, including before any significant changes are made to your child's educational program or placement; - 9.
+To have your child receive an equal opportunity to participate in appropriate nonacademic and extra-curricular activities offered by the school; - 10.
+To examine all relevant educational records relating to decisions regarding your child's identification, evaluation, education program, and placement; - 11.
+To obtain copies of educational records at a reasonable cost unless the fee would effectively deny you access; - 12.
+To receive a response from the school to reasonable requests for explanations and interpretations of your child's records; - 13.
+To request amendment of your child's educational records if there is reasonable cause to believe they are inaccurate, misleading, or otherwise in violation of privacy rights.
+If the school district refuses a request for amendment, it shall notify you within a reasonable time, and advise you of the right to an impartial due process hearing; - 14.
+To request mediation or file a complaint through the local grievance-complaint procedure (AAC-BR1).
+The availability and use of this grievance procedure does not prevent an individual from filing a request for an impartial due process hearing or a complaint of discrimination with the Office for Civil Rights at any time before or during the grievance procedures; and - 15.
+To request an impartial due process hearing related to decisions regarding your child's identification, evaluation, educational program or placement.
+You and your child may take part in the hearing and may choose to have an attorney represent you at your cost.
+Requests for an impartial due process hearing must be filed with the Superintendent of Public Instruction at 600 East Boulevard Avenue, Department 201, Bismarck, ND 58505-0340.